Liberation, Practices, Concentration, Surrender, Problem Solving

 D.: I am doing idol worship.

 M.: Go on with it.
 It leads to concentration of mind.
 Get one-pointed.
 All will come out right.
-People think that liberation (moksha) is somewhere yonder and should be sought out.
+People think that freedom or liberation (moksha) is somewhere yonder and should be sought out.
 They are wrong.
 Freedom or Liberation (moksha) is only knowing the Self within yourself.
 Concentrate and you will get it.
 Your mind is the cycle of births and deaths (samsara).

 D.: My mind is very unsteady.
 What should I do?